grantmacken/xqerl-webapp/README.md

 2. xqerl resides behind our openresty proxy as an web application server

 xqerl provides capabilities to handle structured marked up data resources like HTML, XML, JSON and CSV
- - a restXQ implementation:  providing an API interface to Create Retrieve Update Delete these resources in its internal data store.
+ - a restXQ implementation providing an API interface to Create Retrieve Update Delete these resources in its internal data store.
- - a HTTP client:  ability to retrieve external resources
+ - a HTTP client giving the ability to retrieve external and internal network resources
- - an xQuery application engine: retrieve, query and transform data resources via xQuery
+ - an xQuery application engine to retrieve, query and transform data resources via the *functional*, *typed* **xQuery** language

 ## Persistent Container Volumes